Combinatorics of $\phi$-deformed stuffle Hopf algebras: General results on summability and duality

 \subsubsection{Summable families in $\Hom$ spaces.}

 In fact, $\ncs{A}{M}\simeq (A[M])^*=\Hom(A[M],A)$ and the notion of summability developed above can be seen as a particular case of that of a family of endomorphisms $f_i\in \Hom(V,W)$ for which $\Hom(V,W)$ appears as a complete space.
 It is indeed the pointwise convergence for the discrete topology.
-We will not detail these considerations here.
+We will not expand that topic here.

 The definition is similar of that of a summable family of series \cite{berstel_reutenauer}, viewed as a family of linear forms.

 \begin{definition} i) A family $(f_i)_{i\in I}$ of elements in $\Hom(V,W)$ is said to be {\rm summable} iff for all $x\in V$, the map $i\mapsto f_i(x)$ has finite support.
 As a quantized criterium it reads